meghazavar/wage_classifier_census_data/ExecutiveSummary.md

 |native-country|42 |nominal |buecketed in 2 categores as USA as 50% of records and other 41  categories comprised  remaining half |United-States= 1 , Other -0

-By the end of EDA , we had  36 numerical feature which was way below the threshold of 80 sqrt(total rows), so we decided to throw in all features in to the model.
+By the end of EDA , we had  36 numerical features which was way below the maximum recomended threshold of 80 sqrt(total rows), so we decided to throw in all features into the model as a starting place.

 # Modelling approach and Results

 We were constrianed to using the 'Random forest machine' algorithm.
-The problem  to classify  if a person's wages were less than 50k or more than 50k given his  profile information.
-The target was however the probabilities than  the actual outcome with which it was predicted.
-We started training out of box 'RandomForestClassifier'model from Sk learn with training data which was created by spliiting the  dataset in training and  test data with a 75 /25 split.
+The objective was to classify if a person's wages were less than 50k or more than 50k given their profile information.
+The required delirable however was the probability of the outcome ( >50k).
+We started with a 'RandomForestClassifier' model from Sklearn set with all of its defaults with training data which was created by spliiting the  dataset in training and  test data with a 75 /25 split.
 While the First model itself was good and has accuracy of 96 % on training data  it suffered from very high variance.
 The next was to tune the model  for various hyperparameters for decision tree and random forest.